 This last command should return a value:

-- null o 1: they indicate that our operator knows we are using the hotspot, ergo we pay.
+- null o 1: they indicate that our operator knows that we are using the hotspot, ergo we pay.

 - o: our operator does not know that we are using the hotspot.

 It is easy to deduce that the value must be set to 0.
 If it is, of course, the tethering / hotspot is already working, but if you are following this guide, surely the value will be different from 0.
-It may also be that the command generates a Warning similar to this
+It may well be that the command generates a Warning similar to this

 Warning: linker: app_process has text relocations.
 This is wasting memory and is a security risk.
 Please fix.